 Therefore, in this article, I will share my top 7 freshwater aquarium shrimp for beginners that require not much and are easy to take care of.

 1. Red Cherry Shrimp

 But these shrimps are also popular because of their shade of red, it is so vibrant of color.
-Keep in mind that the shade can vary from a light pink to a deep red.
+Keep in mind though that the shade can vary from a light pink to a deep red.

 But a 10 gallons (38 Liter) shrimp aquarium is the most common size used for shrimp aquariums.

 2. Amano Shrimp

 And unlike the red cherry shrimp, Amano shrimps are not that colorful because they have a grayish transparent color.

 But their appetite for algae is what makes these creatures famous.
-No other shrimp can compare with the large amounts of algae Amano shrimps eat.
+And this is because no other shrimp can compare with the large amounts of algae that Amano shrimps can eat.

 Worrying that the other fish will eat Amano shrimp is not needed as they are too large for most fish.